 Healthy Labor-Management Relations

-Although club activities and events where large numbers of people were expected to gather were postponed in FY2021 continuing from the previous fiscal year due to the effects of COVID-19, regular communication activities between managers and employees were carried out through web conferences.
+Although club activities and events where large numbers of people were expected to gather were postponed for FY2022 due to the effects of COVID-19 continuing from the previous fiscal year, regul ar communication ac tivities between managers and employees were carried out via web conferences.

 The EUCO Association gets its name from Ebara Udylite Corporation, the predecessor of JCU Corporation.